Gulrugar/Mythology-Blog/src/content/blog/post-3.md

 ---
-title: "The Third Labor: Artemis' Golden Hind"
+title: "The Twelve Labors of Hercules III: Artemis' Golden Hind"
 subtitle: "The Sacred Deer's Capture"
-description: this is the description
+description: "Tasked by King Eurystheus to capture the Ceryneian Hind, a sacred and elusive deer under the protection of the goddess Artemis, Hercules embarked on a quest that tested not only his legendary strength but also his reverence for the divine.
+The Ceryneian Hind, with its golden antlers and remarkable speed, presented a formidable quarry, making this labor a true test of Hercules' abilities and character."
 author: Andrew Aguirre
 slug: twelve-labors-of-hercules-3
 date: 2023-09-08T12:00:10